St Johns Population 2019

-St. John’s is a city located in Newfoundland and Labrador.
-It is not only the capital but also the largest city by population, with a population of 108,860 at the time of the 2016 census.
 The urban population of St. John’s was recorded as 178,427, while the metro population exceeds 200,000.
-The city is the most easterly of North America It has a long, interesting history dating back to when it was founded in 1497.
+The city is the most easterly city of North America.
+It has a long, interesting history dating back to when it was founded in 1497.

 St. John’s Demographics

-Data taken from 2011 show that there were over 4,000 minorities making up part of the population of this city.
+Data taken from the 2016 Canadian census show that there were over 4,000 minorities making up part of the population of this city.
 The largest minority group is from South Asia, accounting for 1.2% of the population.
 Chinese Canadians and Blacks are also part of the city’s visible minority groups.
 There are also over 4,300 Aborigines in the city, making up over 4% of the population.

 The majority of the people in St. John’s are of English descent, making up 45.5% of the population.
 41.1% of the population are of Canadian descent, 31.3% of Irish descent, 8.3% are of Scottish descent, 4.6% are of French descent, and 2.1% of German descent.